La Marque officials identify officer who fatally shot man

 The body camera video is part of an investigation into the shooting by the Galveston County Sheriff’s Office and will not be immediately released, Jackson said.

-Jackson said East is on paid leave pending the outcome of the investigation.
+Jackson said Santos is on paid leave pending the outcome of the investigation.

+This story corrects the shooting victim’s name from East to Feast throughout.
+Corrects officer’s name from East to Santos in last graf.

 Sign up for Daily Newsletters